GabrielSlima/blog/articles/clean-code-error-handling.md

         behaviors extended by adding new ones to satisfy those requirements.
     </p>
     <p>
-        So a Class for instance is called closed for modification when it has behaviors, interfaces being used by other parts of the code but it's called open because it can be extented by another class and have it's behaviors extended without having it's source code modified.
+        So a class for instance is called closed for modification when it has behaviors, interfaces being used by other parts of the code but it's called open because it can be extented by another class and have it's behaviors extended without having it's source code modified.
     </p>
     <p>